 Born in Taiwan, Arthur Liang was raised in China, Taiwan, Canada and currently lives in Toronto.
 At grade 4, Arthur joined his elementary school band in Taiwan through grade 6.
 Unfortunately, Arthur did not continue to play saxophone until he moved to Canada in 2007.
 He studied with Professor Wallace Halladay from University of Toronto for 5 years.
 Arthur graduated from Etobicoke School of the Arts (2009-2012).
 Arthur has been fortunate enough to be awarded for his musicianship.
 In 2011, Arthur won the First Prize (saxophone solo) in the Kiwanis Music Festival, Kiwanis Clubs of Greater Toronto.
 Also in 2011, he won the First Prize (Provincial Finalist) at The Ontario Festivals Association Provincial Finals.
 Arthur has also performed in master classes being led by Ken Radnofsky, Keenth Tse and Susan Francher.

-Presently, Arthur is a junior and he is currently pursuing a Bachelor’s degree in Saxophone performance at the Eastman School of Music and is a member of the Eastman Wind Ensemble under the direction of Dr. Mark Scatterday and the Eastman Saxophone Project (ESP) under the direction of Professor Chien-Kwan Lin.
+Presently, Arthur is a senior and he is currently pursuing a Bachelor’s degree in Saxophone performance at the Eastman School of Music and is a member of the Eastman Wind Ensemble under the direction of Dr. Mark Scatterday and the Eastman Saxophone Project (ESP) under the direction of Professor Chien-Kwan Lin.
 Arthur is also a baritone saxophone player in Farrago4 saxophone quartet at Eastman School of Music.

 Aiwen Zhang was born in Hangzhou, People’s Republic of China.
 She is currently an undergraduate student at the Eastman School of Music in Rochester, New York, in the studio of Dr. Chien-Kwan Lin.
 She is also a member of the Eastman Wind Ensemble which is directed by Dr. Mark Scatterday, the Eastman Saxophone project under the direction of Dr. Chien-Kwan Lin, and “Farrago 4” Saxophone Quartet.
 She began her musical studies on clarinet at the age of ten.
 At the age of twelve, Zhang found her passion playing classical saxophone.
 Zhang received her high school diploma at the High School Affiliated to Shanghai Conservatory of Music (2011).
 She had Yuanxiang Zeng, Rende Zheng and Xiaolu Zhang as her primary teachers in China.
 Zhang moved to Bowling Green, Ohio in 2011 and started her Bachelor of Music in Saxophone Performance with Distinguished Artist Professor Dr. John Sampen.
 She was the first chair saxophone of Bowling Green Wind Symphony.